AI4GoodLab/Code-of-Conduct/VirtualEventsGuideline.md

 *Note:* Each study group will be assigned a channel.
 Please update the channel name to your study group name and use the channel to communicate with your group members and assigned TA.

-3. Slack Rules for all Channels
+**3. Slack Rules for all Channels**

 - **DO NOT**  upload assignments and work documents in the slack channels.
 You may upload them in the appropriate Google Drive folder
 - Be nice!
 We are all here to learn and help each other out
 - Please remember that your community engagement counts towards your stipend consideration.

-4. Main point of contact
+**4. Main point of contact**

 Please contact us on slack before resorting to email.

 - If the first letter of your last name is between A-H, your main contact is Christina Isaicu (cisaicu@ai4goodlab.com)
 - If the first letter of your last name is between K-Z, your main contact is Karine Séguin (kseguin@ai4goodlab.com)

-5. Zoom lectures, talks, and workshops
+**5. Zoom lectures, talks, and workshops**

 For all lectures, talks and workshops that are running during the program, the Zoom platform will be used.
 You can access the rooms via the link provided in the Curriculum schedule.